petermeissner/wikipediatrend/README.md

     ##
     ##     - Data before 2016-01-01
     ##       * is provided by petermeissner.de and
-    ##       * was prepared in a project commissioned by the Hertie School of Governance (Simon Munzert)
+    ##       * was prepared in a project commissioned by the Hertie School of Governance (Prof. Dr. Simon Munzert)
     ##       * and supported by the Daimler and Benz Foundation.
     ##
     ##     - Data from 2016-01-01 onwards